thlorenz/cpuprofilify/README.md

 --optimizationinfo, --nooptimizationinfo  JS optimization info is removed unless this flag is set (default: false)

---type                              type of input `perf|dtrace|instruments`.
+--type                              type of input `perf|dtrace`.
 If not supplied it will be detected.
 --help                              print this help

 EXAMPLE: